2008 DeDecker Botanical Grant Awards

 Local project recipients are:

 Valentine Eastern Sierra Reserve (VESR) Native Plant Project, submitted by Leslie Dawson and Sherry Taylor.
-Objectives include to enhance Mammoth Elementary School biological science curriculum through hands on learning, continue the current VESR Native Plant Project curriculum, diversify the plants in the VESR nursery, expand the Project to include an adult component.
+Objectives include to enhance Mammoth Elementary School biological science curriculum through hands on learning, continue the current VESR Native Plant Project curriculum, diversify and experiment with new techniques in the VESR nursery, expand the Project to include an adult component.
+VESR staff would also like to start an adult program that would be titled “Gardening with Mammoth Natives” It would include a tour of the Valentine flora suitable for home gardens followed by propagation, planting, and pruning techniques.
 As a final project, the students will restore a site with multiple species of plants.